 At the IATEFL conference in Manchester earlier this year I met Nda Kouassi from Côte d’Ivoire who was experimenting with his English classes.
 Listen as he tells us how absolutely rebellious he is in a country where not only the curriculum but also the teaching methods are prescribed.
 I also wondered how Nda Kouassi’s ideas were filtering to his colleagues…

 In our final slot, we will travel to Kenya.
 You may remember that I featured my daughter and one of her schoolmates in show 188 on a school trip to Kenya.
 The Danish students were each hosted in private homes and Caroline’s family took her to church on Sunday.
 This was like no other church service Caroline had ever experienced before so let’s go absolutely party.

 Remember that if you would like to connect with an upper secondary boys school in Palestine that Atiyyeh Hussein is looking for more partners.
 If you have an idea for the show then contact us.
 And don’t forget to take a look at the new page on culturally responsive teaching on our website where you can sign up to a newsletter collating together ideas and information as well as links to available training.
 Don’t forget that September 17th is Global Collaboration Day!

 There’s even more coming in the next few weeks so we should have an exciting end to 2015.
 The next show will be coming to you from Germany with Laurent Borgmann on October 2nd so until then, stay tuned!

-Don’t forget to like us on Facebook and stay tuned!
+Don’t forget to like us on Facebook or leave a comment on iTunes and stay tuned!

 The host of this show is: Anne Fox